MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-01/README.md

 (On older Docker versions, you may need `docker-compose up` with a hyphen.)

 Docker will pull the Apache NiFi image if this is your first time.
-That download can take a few minutes.
+That download can take a few minutes depending on your internet speed.
 After that, you will see logs scrolling in your terminal as NiFi starts up.

 Wait until you see messages about processors being available or the web server starting.
 This can take 1-2 minutes even after the download finishes.
+The logs may look dense and technical.
+That is normal.
+Look for lines mentioning "Started" or "NiFi has started."

 If the command fails, check that Docker is running.
 Also check that nothing else is using port 8080 on your machine.
 On macOS/Linux, run `lsof -i :8080` to see what is using the port.
 On Windows, run `netstat -ano | find "8080"`.